 Dan’s second book, Future Babble, delved more deeply into psychology to explain why people continue to put so much stock in expert predictions despite the repeated — and sometimes catastrophic — failure of efforts to forecast the future.
 Again, Dan was delighted that his book garnered the praise of leading researchers, including Harvard’s Steven Pinker, who said it should be “required reading for journalists, politicians, academics, and those who listen to them.”

-Next up: Superforecasting, co-written with Wharton psychologist Philip Tetlock, which examines the remarkable results of Tetlock’s latest research program.
+Finally, there is Superforecasting, co-written with Wharton psychologist Philip Tetlock, which examines the remarkable results of Tetlock’s latest research program.
 Superforecasting was released in late September, 2015, and quickly became a New York Times bestseller.
 It is published by Crown in the United States, Random House in the United Kingdom, and McClelland and Stewart in Canada.
-There will also be German, Spanish, Russian, Chinese, Japanese, Korean, Portuguese, Dutch and Finnish editions.
+There will also be German, Spanish, Russian, Chinese, Japanese, Korean, Portuguese, Dutch, Finnish, Hebrew, Czech, Romanian, and Vietnamese editions.